commanderx16/x16-emulator/README.md

 ----------------

 * VERA
-	* Does not support raster IRQs (does support VSYNC though)
 	* Does not support the "CURRENT_FIELD" bit
-	* Does not sprite z-depth, collisions or limitations
+	* Does not sprite collisions
-	* Only supports the first 16 sprites
-	* Interlaced modes (NTSC/RGB) don't render at the full horizontal fidelity
+	*	* Interlaced modes (NTSC/RGB) don't render at the full horizontal fidelity
 * VIA
 	* Does not support counters/timers/IRQs
-	* Does not support game controllers
 * Sound
 	* No support